simone-pusceddu/witboost-snowflake-output-port-template/README.md

 To create a custom view, you simply need to provide the query needed to create it by manually editing the `catalog-info.yaml` file.
 In particular, you need to add it in a new `customView` field inside the `specific` section of the `catalog-info.yaml` file, as showed below:

-!!
-Be aware that we had followed certain rules for naming the specifics inside the catalog-info file (For example - Added suffixes for schemaName and appended it with majorVersion) regardless of the value being a default one (or) a custom one.
-During any point of time, if you have any doubts regarding these names, please refer to the catalog-info file of **Snowflake Storage** as this would be the starting point of the tutorial.
+> Be aware that we had followed certain rules for naming the specifics inside the catalog-info file (For example - Added suffixes for schemaName and appended it with majorVersion) regardless of the value being a default one (or) a custom one.
+During any point of time, if you have any doubts regarding these names, please refer to the catalog-info file of **Snowflake Storage** as this would be the single source of truth.

 ```yaml
   components: